A former fortress, originally built as part of the defensive fortifications around the nearby city of Antwerp, Belgium

 More background info:

-Fort Breendonk, constructed from 1909, is a typical brick fortress of the type that was still deemed crucial for defence purposes at the time.
+Fort Breendonk, constructed from 1909, is a typical brick and concrete fortress of the type that was still deemed crucial for defence purposes at the time.
 It did indeed see some action in World War One

 – and in continued to be in military use between the wars.